justinjstark/DependencyInjectionLifetimes/README.md

 Scoped is the most complex lifetime.
 The lifetime of each component is a singleton within a scope but transient across scopes.

 The most common example of a scoped lifetime is using an Entity Framework DbContext within a web application.
-Since a DbContext represents a single unit of work and a single DbContext should be used across an entire HTTP request, there is a built in scope for each HTTP request.
-When you register a DbContext using AddDbContext or AddDbContextPool, the lifetime of the DbContext is, by default, scoped.
-Therefore, for each HTTP request, a new DbContext is instantiated [1].
+A DbContext represents a single unit of work and a single DbContext should be used across an entire HTTP request.
+In .NET web applications, there is a built in scope for each HTTP request.
+When you register a DbContext using AddDbContext, the lifetime of the DbContext is, by default, scoped.
+Therefore, for each HTTP request, a new DbContext is instantiated and used throughout the request.

 ```
 Z